 Flour (Whole grain wheat, unbleached all purpose and einkorn are all great choices.)

 Glass bowl (Metal can react with beneficial bacteria and yeasts.)

-On day one, mix one cup of flour and one half cup filtered water.
+On day one, mix one cup of flour and one cup filtered water.
 Stir vigorously, making sure to scrape down the sides and incorporate everything.
 Place a clean tea towel over the bowl and set aside.
 Allow it to sit for 24 hours.

 On day two, discard half of the mixture and repeat the process.
-Add one cup flour, one half cup water, stir vigorously and cover.
+Add one cup flour, one cup water, stir vigorously and cover.

 Why do you have to remove half the mixture?
 By day four, you would have sourdough starter overflowing your bowl.
 Also, removing half ensures the right amount of flour and water is feeding the growing colony of beneficial yeast.
 If you weren’t discarding half, the half cup of flour wouldn’t be enough to feed them on days three and four.
 Basically, you would end up with a whole lot of extra starter by the end of the process and none of it mature.

 Repeat the day two instructions for days three, four and five.

 On days six and seven, do the same but feed it every 12 hours, instead of every 24.